 Christmas: the most wonderful – and, we have to say it, wasteful – time of the year.

-As the festive season kicks into full swing and the shops start to pile high with sugary treats and glittery packages, it comes as no surprise that each household’s waste increases by 30 per cent over the Christmas period.
+As the festive season kicks into full swing and the shops start to pile high with sugary treats and glittery packages, it comes as no surprise that each household’s waste increases by 30 percent over the Christmas period.

 “Bin collections go up by 30 per cent over Christmas.
 It’s a time of remarkable waste, so I’m not going to buy anything,” Tom Hunt, eco chef and author of Eating for Pleasure, People and Planet, told us a couple of years ago.
 He was well ahead of the game.

 The restriction sounds extreme, but a more considered Christmas does not necessarily require going cold turkey, à la Hunt.
 If we all make small changes each year it creates a big impact.
-We’ve collected some tips from the zero-waste experts to get started, starting with the all important Christmas meal…
+We’ve collected some tips from the zero-waste experts to get started, starting with the all-important Christmas meal…

-One way to create minimal food waste is to eat EVERYTHING, and we won’t judge you if you do.
+Yes, one way to create minimal food waste is to eat EVERYTHING, and we won’t judge you if you do.
 But ensuring there is zero waste really starts with a more conscious approach to buying…

 Zero-waste Christmas food shopping